mozilla/addons-linter/CONTRIBUTING.md

 To get started on a patch, first install `addons-linter` from [source](README.md#development).

-## Develop all the things
+# Testing the linter

-Your one stop command to continuously run tests and check for JavaScript syntax problems.
+To run tests and check for JavaScript syntax issues as you change the code, run:

     npm test

-The other commands below are just variations on this.

-## Run all application tests
+## Run all tests

 To run the entire suite of tests once and exit, type: